A Fluctuation-Dissipation Structure of Quantum Dynamical Semigroups Reveals a Unique Internal Hamiltonian

-This characterization via $\mD$ and $\mC$ generalizes that of classical Markov processes, where the concepts of diffusion and dissipation are well-established, offering new perspectives for understanding QDS properties.

-From Eq.~\eqref{eq:L2}, all quantum Markov semigroups (QMSs)—i.e., unital QDSs in the Schrödinger picture—must satisfy $\calL_2\equiv 0$~\footnote{Details will be published elsewhere.}.
-Thus, Eq.~\eqref{eq:L2dimfinite} reveals two types of QMSs: {\it i)} those with $\mC\neq 0$ and $\tr(\imath \mC ,\mf^l)=0$, and {\it ii)} those with $\mC=0$.
-For qubit systems, only case {\it ii)} is possible, so the invariant non-unitary contribution to the generator is $\calLp_{\mathrm{NU}}=\calL_{\mathrm{fluc}}$.
-This classification is considerably more complex when using Lindblad operators.
+From Eq.~\eqref{eq:L2}, all quantum Markov semigroups (QMSs)—i.e., unital QDSs in the Schrödinger picture—must satisfy $\calL_2\equiv 0$ [48].
+Thus, Eq.~\eqref{eq:L2dimfinite} reveals two distinct types of QMSs: {\it i)} those with $\mC\neq 0$ and $\tr(\imath \mC ,\mf^l)=0$, and {\it ii)} those with $\mC=0$.
+For qubit systems, only case {\it ii)} is possible, so the invariant non-unitary contribution to the generator reduces to $\calLp_{\mathrm{NU}}=\calL_{\mathrm{fluc}}$.
+This classification becomes considerably more intricate when expressed in terms of Lindblad operators.

-Finally, since the infinitesimal generator of any time-local master equation has the Lindblad form with an associated symmetry group, our results can be extended to both Markovian and non-Markovian dynamics.
-This represents a significant contribution to the foundations of quantum thermodynamics for arbitrary system-environment interactions. \acknowledgments{S.S. thanks FAPERJ project APQ1 E-26/210.614/2024.}
+Finally, since the infinitesimal generator of any time-local master equation admits a Lindblad form with an associated symmetry group~\cite{Hall2014} (see also~\cite{Hayden2022,Colla2022}), our results can be extended to both Markovian and non-Markovian dynamics [48].
+It is worth noting that in finite dimensions, the exact dynamics of the reduced state of two arbitrary interacting systems is described by a time-local master equation except on a set of isolated points in time~\cite{Hayden2022}.
+Therefore, we believe, the fluctuation-dissipation approach will constitute a significant contribution to the foundations of quantum thermodynamics for arbitrary system-environment interactions.